nodefluent/zamza/README.md

 You can manage topics to be indexed on the fly via `/api/topic-config` and zamza will keep track of anything that goes through your Apache Kafka cluster.
 It will index and store messages in MongoDB, according to the topic's `delete` or `compact` configuration.
 You can find and retrieve messages in milliseconds via `/api/fetch`.
 Zamza also allows you to register HTTP hooks to subscribe to topics, as well as HTTP calls to produce to Kafka topics.
+Hooks also allow performant retries as well as replays of whole Kafka topics for specific (hook-) subscribers.

 ## Why